- This project will for the first time characterise how future CO2 levels impact tree water storage.

 Training and Skills

 This is a fantastic opportunity to learn and apply a variety of measurement techniques to constrain tree water content.
 Learn both ‘big data’ methods and quantitative modelling.
-There will be substantial opportunities for travel and to build strong international links, collaborating with partners from across Europe.
+There will be substantial opportunities for travel and to build strong international links, collaborating with partners from across Europe and Australia.

 The Doctoral Researcher will be supported in developing research communication skills, including presenting their work at international conferences and publishing their findings in high-impact journals.

 Year 1: Begin instrument installations and site measurements at the BIFoR FACE experiment.

 Year 2: Continue field measurements, develop simple tree water balance model.